rockancun/laravel_workflower/README.md

 This project is an example of https://github.com/phpmentors-jp/workflower  BPMN 2.0 workflow engine and Laravel 5.8 Framework integration.

-I used https://github.com/77web/workflower-bundle-playground example as a basis.
+I used https://github.com/77web/workflower-bundle-playground example as basis.

-**IMPORTANT!!!** The phpmentor's source code has a fatal bug in the workflow deserializer method.
-That is the reason why i use the fork https://packagist.org/packages/tecnoenvio-koala/workflower.

 The bpmn file can be viewed and edited with comunda modeler.
 The service tasks are not supported by the visual editor but you can edit directly in the source code.